 What we do

-We all work with children and young people around their physical and emotional wellbeing.
-The team is made up of Clinical Psychologists and Child Wellbeing Practitioners.
+We all work with children and young people and their families around their physical and emotional wellbeing.
+The team is made up of Clinical Psychologists and Children's Wellbeing Practitioners (CWPs).

 What is a Clinical Psychologist?